 Unlike other Greek festivals, the Patras Carnival doesn't have pagan roots and was adopted from Italy.
 Since the 19th century, the carnival has grown from a small ball to the biggest fiesta in Greece.

-The celebration starts around mid-January with a grand opening.
+The celebration starts around late January/ early February with a grand opening.
 The program consists of parades, dance shows, concerts, and treasure games.
-The month of fun finishes in mid-February with a closing ceremony.
+The month of fun finishes in late February/ early March with a closing ceremony.
 The most spectacular part of it involves setting the Carnivals King puppet on fire and letting it float in the sea.